 You'll be expected to synthesize and apply critical analysis, solve problems in an applied and/or academic setting, create original material or original scholarship, and communicate effectively with diverse audiences.
 You can accomplish COLL 400 through upper-level seminars, independent study and research projects, and Honors projects that are specially designated by departments, programs, or schools.
+You will likely, but not necessarily, fulfill the COLL 400 through a course in your major.

 Search the Dynamic Schedule for attribute type "College 400" for courses and descriptions.